yahialm/Concurrent-Sharded-maps-go-std-library/README.md

 > You can find the _source code_ of this benchmark test in ``benchmark_test.go`` file.

+### Sharded Map structure:

+1. A sharded map is composed of multiple ```sync.map```.
+2. Each shard within the sharded map is value of specific key.
+3. To distribute the traffic across the sharded map, I used ***consistent hashing*** to identify the next shard we will direct the traffic to.
+4. I used a hash algorithm to hash the key of the key-value to insert, then find which of our shards will handle the operation.

 ## How to run the project:
 You can run the project by using this command:
 ```